 Originally called “Coulallenby”, the mansion was built by Harry C. Coulby.
 The building is situated on a beautiful 54-acre estate.
 Mr. Coulby served as Wickliffe’s first mayor.
 Construction was started in 1913 and completed in 1915 at a cost of over $1 million dollars.
-Around the mansion are formal gardens, a pond, the former cow barn, a gatehouse and a public park with a nature trail.
+Around the mansion are formal gardens, a pond, the former cow barn, a gatehouse and a public park with rustic nature trail.
 At the turn of the century, Wickliffe was home to many millionaire businessmen, including Harry C. Coulby, Fergus B. Squire, Frank Rockefeller and the Corrigan family.
 Until 1954 when the City of Wickliffe purchased Coulby for its municipal offices, the house had several other owners, including being used as a Catholic girls’ school.
 Thankfully, previous owners did not damage many of the homes original fixtures, such as chandeliers, skylight, wallpaper, and hand-carved woodwork and hardware.

 Inside Coulby Mansion

 The West Wing is currently used as Council Chambers.
 Originally the living room of the Coulby family, it was called “The Rose Room” by the Sisters of Holy Humility of Mary and was used by visiting parents of girls boarding at their exclusive girls school.
 Three beautiful Palladian windows fill the room with light.
 The interior doors open to permit ventilation.
 Along the north and south walls are carved cabinets.
 The Tiffany chandeliers in this room are original to the house.
 Note the hand-carved moldings along the ceiling.
 The marble fireplace is one of six in the house and is imported from Italy.